GregoryBWilson/World_Weather_Analysis/README.md

 ## 3 Summary of Results

-PlanMyTrip's project was a great deal of fun, and I believe the client and their users will be very happy with the out come.
-Clients of PlanMyTrip will enjoy quickly being able to get to a visual results, in either a tabular or map based view, that clearly identifies the holiday that awaits them.
+PlanMyTrip's project was a great deal of fun, and I believe the client and their users will be very happy with the outcome.
+Clients of PlanMyTrip will enjoy quickly being able to get to visual results, in either a tabular or map based view, that clearly identifies the holiday that awaits them.
 This product has tremendous opportunities for enrichment, and hopefully PlanMyTrip will fund further development.